saifalfalah/react-handbook/content/javascript-arrow-functions/index.md

 Arrow functions were introduced in ES6 / ECMAScript 2015, and since their introduction they changed forever how JavaScript code looks (and works).

-In my opinion this change was so welcoming that you now rarely see in modern codebases the usage of the `function` keyword.
+In my opinion this change was so welcoming that you now rarely see the usage of the `function` keyword in modern codebases.

 Visually, it’s a simple and welcome change, which allows you to write functions with a shorter syntax, from: